panoptic-labs/docs/blog/2023-10-30-single-sided-il-free-passive-lp-model/2023-10-30-single-sided-il-free-passive-lp-model.md

 2. Select a fee tier

-3. Deposit either token (you don’t have to deposit both!) into a Panoptic liquidity pool
+3. Deposit either token (you don't have to deposit both) into a Panoptic liquidity pool